Brand Identity 101: Finding your sweet spot in the digital space

 TIP 2: KNOW WHO YOU ARE TALKING TO

-The Instagram posts above are both of lipsticks but from different brands (Nars and Colourpop, respectively), with different target audience.
+The Instagram posts above are both of lipsticks but from different brands (Nars and Colourpop, respectively), with a different target audience.
 Notice the difference in the captions?
 One is evidently meant for a mature group, while the other for Millennials – with words used like ‘gal’, ‘vegan’ and the use of emojis.

 Nars’ (@narsissist) target audience has a higher spending power compared to Colourpop; which is also a reflection on the choice of words meant for its targeted audience.
 Imagine if the caption Nars was used on Colourpop.
 That would have been…out of place.